galaxyproject/planemo/docs/commands/shed_upload.rst

 **Help**

-Upload a tool directory as a tarball to a tool shed.
+Handle possible recursion through paths for uploading files to a toolshed

 **Options**::